Main contents start here

 (3) Input and evaluation of basic data

 (4) Systematisation of basic data and indicator calculation

 (5) Provision of the results by report books, computer readable media, and online

 4. Dissemination of the Data of the System

 Data organised in the system are provided in computer readable media and publications, for free online.

 (1) Computer readable media

-- Statistical Observations of Prefectures (2018 edition)(in Japanese only, published annually; 438 social indicators)
+- Statistical Observations of Prefectures (2022 edition)(bilingual, published annually; 431 social indicators)

 - Statistical Observations of Municipalities (2022 edition)(bilingual, published annually; 93 basic data for municipalities)